MCP Server

 MCP Tools

-MCP Tools are what enable LLMs to interact with external systems.
+MCP Tools are what enable AI assistants to interact with external systems.
 In our case, a tool directly correlates to a Flowgear Workflow.
-Once a Workflow is enabled as an MCP Tool, an LLM can invoke it, pass inputs, and use & display the outputs for you.
+Once a Workflow is enabled as an MCP Tool, an AI assistant can invoke it, pass inputs, and use & display the outputs for you.
 For set up in Flowgear, see Enable a Workflow as an MCP Tool.

 Requirements